gmgale/BlueSky/README.md

 # BlueSky

-BlueSky is an API that downloads an image depending on the current weather of a queried location.
+BlueSky is an API service that downloads professionally taken images of a location, depending on the locations current weather.

 The current weather endpoint is {host:port}/currentweather/{City}/{image Size}

 Command line flags can be used:
 * To set the host ("localhost" default).
 I.e -host 127.0.0.23.
 * To vary the API port ("9090" default).
 I.e -port 1234.
+* To enable rate limiting ("-1" / off default).
+I.e -limit 200.
+NOT YET FUNCTIONAL.

 City should always be capitilized, the size should not.